Frequently Asked Questions

 CPT codes:

-Important: Some insurance companies may still have me listed as an in-network provider from a previous practice.
-Since I am no longer with that practice, I am now out-of-network.
-Be sure to clarify that I am now working through my private practice.
+Important: Some insurance companies or employee assistance programs (EAPs) may still have me listed as an in-network provider through a previous practice or organization.
+My private practice, Edme Therapy, is out-of-network.
+When checking your benefits, please be sure to clarify that you are seeking services through my private practice.

-If you plan to seek insurance reimbursement, I can provide superbills (detailed receipts) upon request, which you can submit to your insurance company for potential reimbursement.
+If you plan to seek insurance reimbursement, I can provide detailed receipts upon request, which you can submit to your insurance company for potential reimbursement.
 Before your first session, you will receive a Good Faith Estimate outlining the expected total cost of care.

 6. How do I get started?